-We have received one application for a neighbourhood plan, from Burscough Parish Council.
+So far, we have received just one application for a neighbourhood plan, from Burscough Parish Council.
 The Plan covers the Burscough Parish area.

 Further information on neighbourhood plans can be found by following the links below (all external links):

 Information for where you live